Written by Allie Delos Santos

 Call Center and Contact Center Predictions

-Legacy call center technology will continue to be the standard and will include analytics capabilities and smart interactive voice response (IVR).
+Legacy call center technology will remain the standard, including analytics capabilities and smart interactive voice response (IVR).

 Read on for a closer look at the contact center predictions for the coming years.